Dhalendra-Gautam/demo-repo/README.md

 # demo-repo
-This is a demo for GIT and GITHUb class.
+This is a demo for Git and GitHub class.